France-ioi/algorea-devdoc/groups/groups.md

 1) A user can see all the groups he is member of as well as their ancestors (he is implicitly member of them)

-2) When a user is manager of a group, we consider he may know about all groups which are ancestors of the group he manages directly (explicitly) or any of its descendants (implicitly).
+2) When a user is manager of a group, we consider he may know about all groups which are ancestors of the group he manages directly (explicitly) or any of its descendants (implicitly) with `can_manage`>="membership" (as they may add themselves to these descendant groups anyway).
 Of course, that excludes ancestors of users he manages as he cannot be member of a user.
-Note that in theory, that should only apply the manager with `membership` level (as they may add themselves to these descendant groups anyway), but we extend it to all managers for simplicity.

-3) The manager (implicit or explicit) of a group should be able to see the users who are members of that group.
-In theory, that should only apply the manager with `level >= membership` or `can_watch_members=true` or `can_grant_group_access=true` but we extend it to all managers for simplicity.
-Anyway, managers without that permissions should be restricted on the service call directly, not at the row level.
+3) The manager (implicit or explicit) of a group having `can_manage`>="membership" or `can_watch_members`=true or `can_grant_group_access`=true should be able to see the users who are members of that group.

 4) Public groups are by definition visible to everyone.